-Are You Prepared to Answer Questions About Revenue, Debt, and Profitability?
+4. Are You Prepared To Answer Questions About Revenue, Debt, And Profitability?

-Since a farm equipment loan may be a lot of money for them, your lender will want you to present a solid business plan when you apply.
+Since a farm equipment loan may be a lot of money for the lender, they will want you to present a solid business plan when you apply.
 You should also be prepared to answer various questions, such as:

 - How much monthly/yearly revenue is your farm expected to generate?